-Colin Powell Fast Facts
+Colin Powell Fast Facts | CNN

 1997 - Starts “America’s Promise Alliance” to promote volunteerism and improve the lives of children.

-1997 - The Colin Powell Center for Policy Studies (which has since merged with the Colin Powell School for Civic and Global Leadership) is established at the City College of New York.
+1997 - The Colin Powell Center for Policy Studies, which has since merged with the Colin Powell School for Civic and Global Leadership, is established at the City College of New York.

 July 30, 2000 - Gives the keynote address at the Republican National Convention in support of George W. Bush.

-January 20, 2001- Is appointed and unanimously confirmed as Secretary of State.
+January 20, 2001- Is appointed and unanimously confirmed as secretary of state.

-January 26, 2001 - Is sworn in as the 65th Secretary of State of the United States, the first African-American to hold that position.
+January 26, 2001 - Is sworn in as the 65th secretary of state of the United States.

 February 5, 2003 - Powell addresses the United Nations Security Council to present the United States’ case against Iraq under UN Resolution 1441 regarding weapons of mass destruction.

 December 15, 2003 - Undergoes surgery for prostate cancer at Walter Reed Army Medical Center.
-He was diagnosed with the disease in late summer 2003.
+He was diagnosed with the disease earlier in the year.

-November 15, 2004 - The White House announces President Bush has accepted Powell's letter of resignation dated November 12.
-Letter states he will remain in office until his successor is confirmed.
+November 15, 2004 - The White House announces President Bush has accepted Powell’s letter of resignation dated November 12.
+The letter states he will remain in office until his successor is confirmed.

-January 3, 2005 - Powell and Florida Governor Jeb Bush arrive in Bangkok, Thailand, as their first stop of a four-day tour of the devastation in several countries affected by the December 26 tsunami.

-January 26, 2005 - Resignation becomes effective with the confirmation of Condoleezza Rice.
+January 26, 2005 - Powell’s resignation becomes effective with the confirmation of Condoleezza Rice.

 2005 - Joins the California venture capital firm of Kleiner, Perkins, Caufield & Byers as a “strategic limited partner.”